Airport Express Line (Delhi Metro): Check-in and cloak room facility

 The line has the first check in facility outside an airport in South Asia.

 Passengers flying with Air India and Vistara which use T3 terminal as base of operations can check in at the New Delhi Metro Station.
 The check-in can be done anytime before 6 hours to 2 and half hours before departure time.
-Passengers flying for international flights also started checking in as this facility from 22 February 2012.
+Passengers flying for international flights also started checking in as this facility from 22 February 2012, however that has been stopped since COVID.

 Cloak room facilities are available as well, with rates beginning at Rs 50 for the first 4 hours for luggage weighing less than 20 kilograms, to Rs 350 for 24 hours for luggage weighing more than 30 kilograms.

 Smartphone as ticket

 Delhi Metro Rail Corporation has introduced QR code-based ticketing facility for travel on Airport Express Line from September 2018.
 The system will enable passengers to purchase tickets using 'Ridlr mobile App' without physically coming to the metro station.
 Airport Line stations even have QR-enabled entry and exit gates for commuters.